eelcocramer/node-bluetooth-serial-port/README.md

 ## New in this release

+* Fixes a memory leak that occurs when trying to reconnect to a device repeatedly
-* Adds support for type script
+* Adds support for TypeScript
 * Removes support for node v0.10
 * Adds support for node v7